herry13/smartfrog-lang/README.md

 smartfrog-lang
 ==============

-- Author: Herry (herry13@gmail.com)
-- License: BSD

-This is an implementation of the formal semantic of SmartFrog (SF) language.
+This is the implementation of the formal semantic of SmartFrog (SF) language in Scala.
 The supported features are:

 - Primitive Value
 - Data and Link Reference + late-binding of link reference